Apply Wind to Video in Photoshop CS6

 You're watching VisiHow.
 In this video, I'm going to show you how you can apply a wind effect to a video clip in Photoshop CS6 in Windows 7.
 As you can see, I've already imported video into Photoshop.
 It is being shown as layers on the right-hand side and in a timeline at the bottom.
 To find out how to do that, refer to our tutorial on importing video into Photoshop CS6.

-- 1Select the appropriate layer.We will click the layer we want to work with in the list on the right-hand side.
+- 1We will click the layer we want to work with in the list on the right-hand side.
 Convert the layer to a smart object.
 This flattens the video clip so Photoshop sees it as one big frame, rather than lots of individual ones.
 This is vital if we want to add a filter to video in Photoshop.
-Please refer to our tutorial on converting video layers to smart objects for more information.Advertisement
+Please refer to our tutorial on converting video layers to smart objects for more information.Select the appropriate layer.Advertisement

-- 17This is a VisiHow video.I've just shown you how you can apply a wind filter to a video clip in Photoshop CS6 in Windows 7.
-If you have any questions or comments, feel free to add them to the section below, and we'll do our best to get back to you.Advertisement
+- 17I've just shown you how you can apply a wind filter to a video clip in Photoshop CS6 in Windows 7.
+If you have any questions or comments, feel free to add them to the section below, and we'll do our best to get back to you.This is a VisiHow video.Advertisement

 Video: Apply Wind to Video in Photoshop CS6

 Referencing this Article

 If you need to reference this article in your work, you can copy-paste the following depending on your required format:

 Apply Wind to Video in Photoshop CS6.
 (2016).
 In VisiHow.
 Retrieved Mar 30, 2017, from http://visihow.com/Apply_Wind_to_Video_in_Photoshop_CS6

 MLA (Modern Language Association) "Apply Wind to Video in Photoshop CS6."
 VisiHow, visihow.com/Apply_Wind_to_Video_in_Photoshop_CS6 Accessed 30 Mar 2017.